Last prophet

-The last prophet, or final prophet, is a term used in religious contexts to refer to the last person through whom God speaks, after which there is to be no other.
+The last prophet, or final prophet, is a term used in religious contexts, especially in the Abrahamic religions, to refer to the last person through whom God or several gods speak, after which there is to be no other.
 The appellation also refers to the prophet who will induce mankind to turn back to God.

-Abrahamic religions
+Abrahamic and ancient Near Eastern religions

 Judaism

-Judaism considers Malachi to be the last of the biblical prophets, but believes that the Messiah will be a prophet and that there will possibly be other prophets alongside him.
+Judaism considers Malachi to be the last of the biblical prophets.